Monitoring the Marble stack#

 Select which container you want to inspect and take note of the value in the “Name” column in the table.

-Now to inspect the logs of this container you can run the docker logs <name here> command (replace <name here> with the name of the container you want to inspect).
-For example, to inspect the logs for the container named proxy:
+the name of the container you want to inspect).
+For example, to inspect the logs for the container named proxy

 docker logs proxy